almostearthling/whenever/README.md

 ## Conclusion

 The configuration of **Whenever** might be difficult, especially for complex aspects such as events and conditions based on DBus.
 In this sense, since **Whenever** does not provide a GUI, the features of the Python based **When** are not completely matched.
 However, this happens to be a significant step towards solution of [issue #85](https://github.com/almostearthling/when-command/issues/85) in the Python version.
-Moreover, **Whenever** gains some useful features (such as the _Lua_ embedded interpreter) in this transition, as well as the possibility of running on many platforms instead of being confined to some versions of Ubuntu Linux, and the very low impact on the system in terms of resource usage.
+Moreover, **Whenever** gains some useful features (such as the _Lua_ embedded interpreter) in this transition, as well as the possibility of running on many platforms instead of being confined to a restricted number of versions of Ubuntu Linux, and the very low impact on the system in terms of resource usage.

 I am considering **Whenever** as the evolution of the **When** operational engine, and future versions of **When** itself (which will bump its version number to something more near to the awaited _2.0.0_) will only implement the GUIs that might (or might not) be used to configure **Whenever** and to control it from the system tray in a more sophisticated way than the one allowed by the minimal C++ based utility.

+## License

+This tool is licensed under the LGPL v2.1 (may change to LGPL v3 in the future): see the provided LICENSE file for details.

 [^1]: Although DBus support is available on Windows too, it is mostly useful on Linux desktops.